elucian/bee/syntax/structure.md

 Bee is using 3 kind of declarations:

+* def -- define/initialize constants
 * def -- composite type or sub-type
 * new -- create/initialize variables
-* con -- define/initialize constants

 **Note:**
 Bee do not support Unicode identifiers in declarations.